manni8436/dinotopia/README.md

 ### FONTS

-### COLOR SCHEME
+### COLOR THEME

-My overall colour scheme used throughout the site was the variety of colours in the image below.
+These colors were chosen to connect to a jungle theme.
+The green has been used to resemble leaves, and the brown resembles the tree trunks and/or ground.
+This relates to the way that the Dinosaurs lived in the wild.
+White was chosen as to make the content stand out and be easily readable, ensuring full AAA WCAG colour contrast compliance.

 ![site colours](static/docs/images/readme-images/color-theme.png)